Walter-0/shoop-da-woop/README.md

 - Deadmau5

 ## Technologies Used
-- [MeteorJS](https://www.meteor.com/): a relatively new, complete open source platform for building web and mobile apps in pure JavaScript.
+- [MeteorJS](http://www.meteor.com/): a relatively new, full-stack, open source platform for building web and mobile apps in pure JavaScript.
-- [MongoDB](https://www.mongodb.org/): a free, open-source NoSQL database which is fully integrated into Meteor.
+- [MongoDB](http://www.mongodb.org/): a free, open-source NoSQL database which is fully integrated into Meteor.
 - [The Echo Nest API](http://developer.echonest.com/): offers an incredible array of music data and services for developers to build amazing apps and experiences.
+- [The Spotify API](http://developer.spotify.com/web-api/): Web API endpoints that return metadata in JSON format about artists, albums, and tracks directly from the Spotify catalogue.

 ## Installation